This article was updated in May 2021

 Considering collaborations and the next frontier in social services

-During more than 33 years at Greater Twin Cities United Way, which serves the cities of St. Paul and Minneapolis and the surrounding areas, Caty Jirik has repeatedly and exponentially expanded services and developed funding for complex multi-agency programs.
-Here, MissionBox writer Anna Bliss talks with Caty about nonprofit collaboration and the next frontier in social services.
+During a career that spanned more than 33 years at Greater Twin Cities United Way, which serves St. Paul and Minneapolis and the surrounding areas, Caty Jirik repeatedly and exponentially expanded services and developed funding for complex multi-agency programs.
+MissionBox writer Anna Bliss talked with Caty, who is now retired, about nonprofit collaboration and the next frontier in social services.

 United Way of the Greater Twin Cities stewards about $60 million each year into the community.
-How do you collaborate with the agencies you support to achieve their goals and United Way's goals?
+How did you collaborate with the agencies you supported to achieve their goals and United Way's goals?

-We use a very competitive, open process in certain focus areas.
-Then, we fund programs at agencies over a course of three years and hold them accountable for outcomes.
-We do a lot of collaboration and partnership with our funded agencies in order to get those results.
-For a vast majority of these agencies, we need to work closely with them on their services.
-2-1-1 is a different story.
-It's not just our funded agencies, it's the entire nonprofit community.
+We used a very competitive, open process in certain focus areas.
+Then, we funded programs at agencies over a course of three years and held them accountable for outcomes.
+We did a lot of collaboration and partnership with our funded agencies in order to get those results.
+For a vast majority of these agencies, we needed to work closely with them on their services.
+The 2-1-1 service access system is a different story.
+It's not just our funded agencies, it was the entire nonprofit community.

-A lot of collaboration is about finding the right niche for United Way and a foundation.
+A lot of collaboration was about finding the right niche for United Way and a foundation.
 How can United Way support this foundation while creating a niche that isn't duplicative?
-Another direction we've taken is collaborating with corporations.
+Another direction we took was collaborating with corporations.
 For instance, discount retailer Target was interested in creating a program for kids and fitness and they wanted to work with United Way in the Twin Cities and around the United States.
-We have something similar going on with manufacturer General Mills about food insecurity — how to distribute more food and better food.
-We're working together with neighborhood grocery stores to get healthy food into impoverished neighborhoods.
+We had something similar going on with manufacturer General Mills about food insecurity — how to distribute more food and better food.
+We worked together with neighborhood grocery stores to get healthy food into impoverished neighborhoods.

 What do you see as the next frontier in social services?